AdguardTeam/AdguardKnowledgeBase/01.general/01.adguard-ad-filters/docs.en.md

 * **Spanish/Portuguese filter** — removes ads from websites in Spanish and Portuguese.
 Originally based on the [Fanboy’s Spanish/Portuguese](https://www.fanboy.co.nz/fanboy-espanol.txt) filter and subsequently modified by us according to the complaints from users.
 [View rules](https://raw.githubusercontent.com/AdguardTeam/FiltersRegistry/master/filters/filter_9_Spanish/filter.txt)
 * **Turkish filter** — removes ads from websites in Turkish.
 Created by us according to the complaints from users.
 [View rules](https://raw.githubusercontent.com/AdguardTeam/FiltersRegistry/master/filters/filter_13_Turkish/filter.txt)
 * **Chinese filter** — removes ads from websites in Chinese.
 Originally based on the [EasyList China](http://abpchina.org/forum/forum.php) filter and subsequently modified by us according to the complaints from users.
 [View rules](https://raw.githubusercontent.com/AdguardTeam/FiltersRegistry/master/filters/filter_224_Chinese/filter.txt)
 * **Experimental filter** — serves to test some new filtering rules that can potentially cause conflicts and mess with websites' work.
-In case these rules perfrom without any issues, they get added to main filters.
+In case these rules perform without any issues, they get added to main filters.
 [View rules](https://raw.githubusercontent.com/AdguardTeam/FiltersRegistry/master/filters/filter_5_Experimental/filter.txt)
 * **Mobile ads filter** — blocks ads on mobile devices.
 Contains all known mobile ad networks.
 [View rules](https://raw.githubusercontent.com/AdguardTeam/FiltersRegistry/master/filters/filter_11_Mobile/filter.txt)
 * **DNS filter** — composed of several other filters (AdGuard Base filter, Social media filter, Spyware filter, Mobile ads filter, EasyList and EasyPrivacy) and simplified specifically to be better compatible with DNS-level ad blocking.
 This filter is used by AdGuard DNS servers to block ads and tracking.
 To learn more about DNS-level blocking, visit [this page](https://adguard.com/adguard-dns/overview.html).
 [View rules](https://raw.githubusercontent.com/AdguardTeam/FiltersRegistry/master/filters/filter_15_DnsFilter/filter.txt)